Sarah BerryWeb Marketing Consultant

 - Your average search result position

 - Your featured snippet placements

 MarketingCloudFX is WebFX’s proprietary SEO tracking tool.
 It features artificial intelligence powered by IBM Watson and uses billions of data points to track your digital marketing performance and offer strategic recommendations.
 The MetricsFX tool within MarketingCloudFX enables you to track your site’s search engine performance, including your keyword rankings and overall visibility.

 It also provides recommendations to help you improve your performance in search.
 MarketingCloudFX also includes a range of other tools that provide call tracking, lead management, user experience personalization, and more, making it one of the best SEO tools.

 One platform tracking countless metrics and driving stellar results.Learn More About Our Proprietary Software

 Work with the SEO tracking experts at WebFX

-As a leading SEO company with more than 20 years of experience, WebFX knows how to monitor SEO rankings to get the best results.
+After reading our tips on how to track SEO rankings, are you still feeling lost?
+As a leading SEO company with more than 25 years of experience, WebFX knows how to monitor SEO rankings to get the best results.